vahldiek/llama-experiments/README.md

 The Python scripts used in this project load their configuration data from the file `.transformers_config.toml` in the top level directory.
 A different configuration file can be specified as a command line argument.

-Very little of the code is specific to Llama2, it should be applicable to all Hugging Face transfomers models with minimal changes but it has only been tested with Llama2.
+Very little of the code is specific to Llama3.1, it should be applicable to all Hugging Face transfomers models with minimal changes but it has only been tested with Llama3.1.

+## Examples

+Quick to run examples can be found in the [examples](example/) folder.
+It builds and starts trusted and untrusted images of a chat application with access to trusted files or not.

 ## Installation
 It is easiest to build a container image for the development container.
 The script build_dev_container is provided to perform this operation.